emmyileeva/Frontend-Instagram/README.md

 ## Description

 Instagram Clone is a full-stack web application inspired by Instagram, allowing users to share photos and videos with their followers.
-Users can create accounts, upload posts, like and comment on posts, follow other users, and explore trending content.
+Users can create accounts, upload posts, like and save posts, follow other users, and explore trending content.

 ## Features